NeilCresswell/themes/README.md

 1. File / Import Settings / point to DarkRoomNormal.jar file and click OK
 2. File / Settings / Colors & Fonts / select "Dark Room - Normal" and click OK

-There is no higher contrast version since in WebStorm, this can be achieved with a single change:
+There is no high contrast version since in WebStorm, this can be achieved with a single change:

 1. File / Settings / Colors & Fonts / General / Default text / click on background colour
-2. Enter "000000" into the # box.
+2. Enter "000000" into the "#" box or pick an appropriate color of your choice.

 Other IDE settings for an optimal experience: